-Children ought to take at least 60 minutes doing some form of physical activity on a daily basis.
-While one hour of exercise looks like a very simple goal that kids can achieve, kids can sometimes pay attention to other activities that have nothing to do with exercising.
-Most would rather stay on the internet, watch television, or play video games.
-Some might find exercising a challenge when they have to study.
-What all this means is that they will be going without the much needed exercise.
-This is why it is essential to help parents to motivate their children ages 5 to 9 to want to exercise.
+Children ought to spend at least 60 minutes doing some form of physical activity every day.
+While one hour of exercise a day sounds simple, kids are often involved in other activities that do not include any physical exercise.
+Many would rather be on the internet, watch television, or play video games.
+Some might find exercising a challenge, especially when they have a lot of studying to do.
+It is essential that parents help motivate their children to want to exercise.

 Working with Ages 5 to 9

-To ensure that kids are comfortable with whatever exercising drills they are put through it is important for parents to give them exercises that are reasonably acceptable for them.
+To ensure that kids are comfortable with exercise, it is important for parents to give them exercises that are age-appropriate.
 This is essential in terms of what kids at this age are able to handle physically and mentally.
-Parents should look for activities that encourage kids to participate in basic exercises and should offer kids encouragement and commend them.
-This will help them enhance their skills.
-When exercises are done in the right manner, kids will learn the value of what they are doing and will make it a part of their routine.
-Here are some nuggets for parents that want to motivate their children age 5 to 9 to want to exercise.
+Parents should look for activities that are fun for their kids, and offer them encouragement and praise.
+This will help them develop their skills and enjoy doing so.
+When exercises are done in a fun manner, kids will learn the value of what they are doing and will want to make exercise a part of their routine.
+The following are some nuggets for parents who want to motivate their children ages 5 to 9 to exercise.

 Parents don’t have to use any special equipment to get kids exercising.
 Simple things like a jump rope, a hula-hoop, or a beach ball will work fine.
-Ensure that the kids do not get bored by hiding some outdoor toys that you can let loose to make the exercise routine interesting.
-You also need to ensure that you pick an ideal location where the kids can exercise.
-A playground or a park especially where other kids are working out can work well.
-If you choose an ideal setting, the kids might just get inspired to work out without you having to do much to get them to exercise.
+Ensure that the kids do not get bored by hiding some outdoor toys that you can pull out to keep the exercise routine interesting.
+You also need to pick a fun, safe location for the kids to exercise.
+A playground or a park, especially where other kids are working out, can work well.
+If you choose a fun setting, the kids might just get inspired to work out without you having to do much to encourage them.
 You can also look around your town for kids exercise classes.
-Some kids might be interested in dancing, others on yoga or martial arts.
-If you allow your kids to select what they love, they will more easily take up to the activity.
-If exercising is a fun activity that is harmonious and not something that they are being forced to do, they will always look forward to the activity.
+Some kids might be interested in dancing, others in yoga or martial arts.
+If you allow your kids to select what they love, they will more easily take up the activity.
+If exercise is fun and not something that they are forced to do, they will look forward to the activity.

 Be Patient and Never Give Up

-Some kids might not want to get involved in exercising immediately regardless of how fun you make it to be.
-Instead of giving up, look for ways to commend what they are already doing.
-You should also be around to assist them in any way possible by getting them to participate in exercising activities that are not too challenging or competitive.
+Some kids might not want to get involved in exercising immediately, regardless of how much fun you make it.
+Instead of giving up, look for ways to praise what they are already doing.
+You can also assist them by getting them to participate in activities that are not too challenging or competitive.
 Parents only need to help kids so that the kids are able to discover an activity that they will love.
-As long as the kids are able to see that exercising is for everyone, they will want to be a part of it.
+As long as the kids are able to see that exercise is fun and is for everyone, they will want to be a part of it.

 Children look to their parents for direction, support and inspiration.
-This is why it is essential for their parents to be a good example and to find ways to assist their kids to make exercising an important aspect of everyday life.
-When parents ensure that exercising for their kids is a concern and find fun ways to incorporate it into daily life, kids will become willing participants.
+This is why it is essential for parents to set a good example and help their kids make exercise an important part of every day.
+When parents find fun ways to incorporate exercise into daily life, kids become willing participants.